 Back in 2010, for my dear maternal Grandmother’s 80th birthday, I took it upon myself to make her a 400-page Blurb book full of some of our family’s favorite moments from her life and documented the creation on this blog.

 She loved the book and although she was several states away, we all would visit when we could.
-Early this May we found out that she wasn’t doing so well and I booked a trip to say Goodbye.
-My grandma passed right about when my plane was landing.
-My cousin drove me to the hospital to meet the rest of my family and to say goodbye.
+Early this May we found out that she wasn’t doing so well and I booked a trip to say goodbye.
+Sadly, she passed right about when my plane was landing.
+My cousin drove me to the hospital to meet the rest of my gathered family.
 It was bittersweet to visit my aunt’s place and not see my grandma’s smiling welcome as I had for decades prior.

 Here are a few of my favorite moments from my quick trip to rural Ohio to honor the life of my Grandmother.